 There are several options that can provide the dollars you need.
 The most common is a home improvement loan, a home equity line of credit, a home equity loan (second mortgage), and a cash-out refinancing of your current mortgage.
 However, the simplest method of financing is cash.

 How do I find a professional renovator?

 When you hire a renovator, you are buying a service rather than a product.
-The quality of service the renovator provides will determine the quality of the finished product and your satisfaction with the result.
+The quality of service the renovator provides will determine the quality of the finished product and your satisfaction.
 To ensure your satisfaction, make sure you hire a qualified, professional renovator.
-Contact the Regina & Region Home Builders’ Association is a list of Renomark & Certified Professional Renovators with the RRHBA.
+Click the link to view a list of Renomark & Certified Professional Renovators with the RRHBA.